Palam

-Palam (phonetically Pālam) is a major residential colony located in South West Delhi.
-The Indira Gandhi International Airport, formerly known as Palam Airport, the main airport of National Capital Region is situated here.
+Palam (phonetically Pālam) is a major residential colony located in South West district of NCT of Delhi, India.
 It is one of 70 Vidhan Sabha constituencies of the Delhi National Capital Territory in northern India.

 History

 Palam is listed in the Ain-i-Akbari as a pargana under Delhi sarkar, producing a revenue of 5,726,787 dams for the imperial treasury and supplying a force of 1000 infantry and 70 cavalry.

 Palam is referenced in a sarcastic Persian verse commenting on the weakness of the Mughal Empire in its Late Period: Sultanat-e-Shah-e-Alam, Az Dilli ta Palam, which means "The dominion of Emperor Shah Alam begins from Delhi and ends at Palam."
-This indicates that Palam existed during the rule of Mughal Empire in India.
+This indicates that Palam existed during the rule of the Mughal Empire in India.

-Palam and surrounding suburbs of Delhi were sacked, plundered and burned by the Maratha forces led by Baji Rao I, in their attempt to capture Delhi in 1753.
+Palam and surrounding suburbs of Delhi were recaptured by the Maratha forces led by Baji Rao I, in their attempt to take Delhi back from Mughals in 1753.

 Geography

 Palam is situated 20 km southwest of the New Delhi City Centre.
 It is surrounded by Delhi Cantt, Dwarka and Janakpuri.
 Palam is part of the "Dwarka Sub-Division" of the South West Delhi District.

-Palam is broadly divided into Raj Nagar and Sadh Nagar.

-Raj Nagar is divided into 2 parts: Raj Nagar-1 and Raj Nagar Part-2.
-Similarly, Sadh Nagar is divided into Sadh Nagar-1 and Sadh Nagar-2.

-Ram chowk, Maharaja Agrasen chowk, Pradhan Chowk are the major landmarks of Sadh Nagar.
-Whereas, Bhagwaan Parshuram Chowk, Dada Chhatri Wala Marg, Standard Sweets Corner, Mamta Bakery, DDA Park and Jhande wala Chowk are the major landmarks of Raj Nagar.

-Palam Village is very historical village in Delhi where Palam area is named after.
-It is also famous for Khap panchayat Palam 360 Khap (Dilli) of Delhi since thousands od years.

-Demographics

-According to the 2011 census, the OBC community is the largest single demographic group residing in the Palam area.

-The census estimated that the ethnoreligious composition of the area was as follows:

-31.9% Other Backwards Castes, 26.3% Muslims, 15.4% Scheduled Castes, 10.8% General category, 9.7% Scheduled Tribes, 4.4% Christian, 0.7% Jain, 0.5% Buddhist, 0.3% Sikh.

 Government and politics

 Palam lies in the South Delhi Lok Sabha constituency from where Ramesh Bidhuri from BJP is the MP.
-In Delhi Legislative Assembly Bhavna Gaur from AAP is the MLA from Palam.
-The complete Palam area consisting of wards Mahavir Enclave (147), Mangla puri (130), Palam (145), Rajnagar (142) and Sadh Nagar (146) comes in the Najafgarh zone of the South Delhi Municipal Corporation.
+In Delhi Legislative Assembly Kuldeep Solanki from BJP is the MLA from Palam.
+The entire Palam area consisting of wards Mahavir Enclave (147), Mangla Puri (130), Palam (145), Rajnagar (142) and Sadh Nagar (146) falls in the Najafgarh zone of the South Delhi Municipal Corporation.